-Real success comes when you empower employees to take ownership and work toward a common mission in collaboration with other team members.
+Our success comes from empowering our team to take ownership and work toward a common mission in collaboration with colleagues.
 When everyone takes an active role in living the culture, we all win!

-Every day we see strong leadership at all levels of our organization.
-Our people are constantly working to improve processes, serve our customers and make CSS a better place to build a career for everyone.
+Every day we see strong leadership at all levels of Common Securitization Solutions.
+Our people are constantly working to improve processes, serve our customers, and make CSS a better place to build a career for everyone.

-CSS has acquired a diverse executive team of talented individuals who bring their years of experience to the job every day.
+CSS has a diverse executive team of talented individuals who bring years of experience to the job every day.

-We recognize that corporate culture starts at the top but is only successful when our entire team shares a commitment to our vision and values.
-We are proud of the role we play in building and running a company that supports mortgage-backed securitization for Fannie Mae and Freddie Mac, and is positioning itself to deliver products and services for the broader financial markets.
-The best is yet to come!
+We recognize that culture starts at the top but is only successful when our entire team shares a commitment to vision and values.
+We are proud of the role we play in building and running a company that supports mortgage-backed securitization for Fannie Mae and Freddie Mac, and is positioning itself to deliver products and services for global financial markets.
+Learn more about our culture.

-Tony Renzi was appointed Chief Executive Officer of Common Securitization Solutions, LLC (CSS) in December 2019 and added to the Board of Managers as a Director in January 2020.
+Tony Renzi was appointed Chief Executive Officer of Common Securitization Solutions in December 2019 and added to the Board of Managers as a Director in January 2020.

 President and Chief Operating Officer

-Mike Gill was appointed Senior Vice President in January 2020 to develop the company’s business plans intended to further evolve the Common Securitization Platform’s expansion of capabilities with the purpose of providing additional services.
+Mike Gill was appointed Chief of Staff, Head of Strategy, and Senior Vice President in January 2020.
+In this role, Mike is responsible for developing the company’s plans to evolve the Common Securitization Platform and expand its capabilities to provide additional services.

-Mike brings over 20 years of legal experience and has provided both strategic and tactical leadership in the legislative and regulatory environments including Chief of Staff to Former US Commodity Futures Trading Commission (“CFTC”) Chairman Christopher Giancarlo, also serving as Chief Operating Officer of the agency.
+Mike has over 20 years of legal experience and has provided both strategic and tactical leadership in the legislative and regulatory environments including as Chief Operating Officer of the U.S. Commodity Futures Trading Commission (CFTC) as well as Chief of Staff to the CFTC Chairman.

 Prior to his Executive Branch service, Mike was an attorney with Crowell & Moring, LLP, concentrated on the energy and financial service sectors, and also served on the staff of Sen. John Danforth (R-MO) and Rep. Paul Gillmor (R-OH).